edverma/mlb-podcast/docs/google_wavenet_setup.md

    - Select "JSON" as the key type and click "Create"
    - The key file will be downloaded automatically - save it securely
    - Add the path to this file in your `.env` configuration

+   **Important Notes on Service Account Authentication**:
+   - Service Account authentication is preferred over API key authentication for security
+   - Service Accounts provide better access controls and auditing
+   - The service account key file contains credentials and should be kept secure
+   - Never commit the service account key file to version control
+   - You can use both service account and API key in your configuration, but service account will be preferred
+   - For local development, place the key file outside of your project directory to avoid accidentally committing it

 6. **Enable the Cloud Storage API**:
    - Navigate to "APIs & Services" > "Library"